joekinrade/joekinrade.github.io/_pages/publications.md

 * **Kinrade, J.**, Bader, A., Badman, S.V., Paranicas, C., Mitchell, D.G., Constable, D., Arridge, C.S., Cowley, S.W.H., and Provan, G. (2021).
 "The Statistical Morphology of Saturn’s Equatorial Energetic Neutral Atom Emission."
 Open access at <a href="https://doi.org/10.1029/2020GL091595"> Geophysical Research Letters</a>.

 *This letter highlights the first science results following a complete reworking of the ENA imagery captured by Cassini's Ion-Neutral CAmera - INCA.
-Equatorial projections show that - in the long term picture -  ENAs are emitted mostly from a torus region around the planet between 7-10 Rs, which is brighter on the nightside and displays a slight day-night position bias.*
+Equatorial projections show that - in the long term picture -  ENAs are emitted mostly from a torus region around the planet between 7-10 Rs, which is brighter on the nightside and displays a day-night-side position offset.*

 ### Earth's Ionosphere: Tomographic Imaging & GNSS Scintillation